ll0ruc/Ada-Retrieval/README.md

 # Ada-Retrieval

-This is our PyTorch implementation for Ada-Retrieval: An Adaptive Multi-Round Retrieval Paradigm for Sequential Recommendations.
+This is our PyTorch implementation for Ada-Retrieval: An Adaptive Multi-Round Retrieval Paradigm for Sequential Recommendations (accepted in [AAAI2024](https://ojs.aaai.org/index.php/AAAI/article/view/28712)).
 This project is developed based on [UniRec](https://github.com/microsoft/unirec)

 # Requirements
 Environments: